Panuruiz/Schulpraktiken/README.md

 # Schulpraktiken

-Just some examples of the use of technologies that I have learned in school
+Just some examples of the use of technologies that I have learned in school, in practical exercises